-My assignment this morning is to defend the proposition that the glass of debt is half empty, not half full.
+On September 22, the editor of Grant's addressed a conference of the Investment Management Institute in New York on the topic of "Risks in Banking: Asset Quality and Capital Exposure."
+His remarks follow: My assignment this morning is to defend the proposition that the glass of debt is half empty, not half full.
 It is a familiar role, as I am a half-empty kind of fellow, born and bred...

 Debt forgiveness is winning adherents above and below the Rio Grande, and a new chapter in the Michener-length story of Third World finance may be opening.
 From quarters as predictable as Buenos Aires and as unexpected as New York, some radical ideas are gaining respectability.

 Bond-market personnel have returned from vacation to heaven on Earth.
 Treasury securities are well bid for -- August's crop of business data was on the weak side -- but so, too, are speculative-grade issues.
 Money market rates, notably short-bill rates, are easier.
 Credit spreads are tight.

 The topic of automobile dealers is, admittedly, a platonic one from the investor's point of view, but it appealed to us because the Ford or General Motors or Honda franchise business is a Norman Rockwell type of business.
 If one were seeking a glimpse of mainstream American finance, one would want to know about the finances of 25,000 car dealers in this, the sixth year of the Reagan boom.